junian/refiles/docs/README.md

 ## Step 5: Write Python Script for Web app integration with HipPOS REST API

-Once the REST API is verified working correctly from Step 4,
+Once the REST API is verified working correctly from Step 4, I write a Python script to be integratid with client web app.

+The end result can be seen on [src/python-cli](https://github.com/junian/windows-pos-re/tree/master/src/python-cli).